-**Peoria State Hospital was in operation from 1902 to 1973.
+Peoria State Hospital was in operation from 1902 to 1973.
 The institution began life as the Illinois Asylum for the Incurable Insane.
 The first superintendent, Dr. George A. Zeller, went before the state legislature to demand a name change.
 He felt strongly that no patient was incurable.
-In 1907, the name was changed to Peoria State Hospital (Peoria being the closest large town).
+In 1907, the name was changed to Peoria State Hospital, as Peoria was the closest large town.

 Most of the Asylum’s original campus is lost to time, but the large Bowen Building still stands.
-There were sixty-three buildings on the campus at the asylum’s height.
-Thirteen of those buildings are left, including the Bowen and the Pollak Hospital, the tuberculosis ward.
+There were 63 buildings on the campus at the asylum’s height.
+Today, 13 of those buildings are left, including the Bowen and the Pollak Hospital, the tuberculosis ward.

 There are also four cemeteries on these grounds containing the thousands who died while in residence at the asylum.
 Famous graves include the former gravedigger Mr. Bookbinder, Rhoda Derry, who sadly became famous because of the cruel treatment she suffered before coming to this institution, and Emily Belsher, the last surviving descendant of the legendary explorer Sir Frances Drake.